 Tax Residency Status

 Before delving into the tax slabs and rates, it’s important to determine your residential status.
-As per the Income Tax Act, 1961, an individual is considered an NRI if they are a resident of India for 182 days or less in the current financial year and a resident of India for 365 days or less in the four preceding financial years
+As per the Income Tax Act, 1961, a person is an NRI if they live in India for 182 days or less in a year and 365 days or less in the last 4 years.

 Income Tax Slabs for NRIs